 Who are the best candidates for a thread Lift procedure?

-A thread lift may be recommended to patients who are looking for a less invasive procedure to reducing sagging skin around the cheek, jawline, and neck.
-Those not keen of going under the knife may benefit from this treatment, and their appearance could improve through slight soft-tissue manipulation.
-Considered a “lunchtime” procedure, a typical operation can last 1–2 hours.
+A thread lift is a popular recommendation by specialists to patients who are looking for a less invasive alternative for the purpose of reducing sagging skin around the cheek, jawline, and neck.
+Those not keen of going “under the knife” may benefit from this form of treatment, which could improve their appearance through slighter soft-tissue manipulation.
+Often considered and labelled a “lunchtime” procedure, a typical operation varies in duration, sometimes lasting 12 hours.

 Because the knots of the threads are hidden within the skin itself, thus some doctors claim that scarring will not be visible.
 Older patients with excessively loose skin and facial sagging will more likely benefit from a facelift surgery.